 But after a while, something interesting happened.
 As the initial shock and stress started to wear off, people did what they do best: they adjusted.
 For many, the anxiety waned by the day, transitioning to a realization of "hey... this isn't so bad".
 Gradually, we started to see leaders of global companies begin to realize the positive effects of a remote workforce – including LogMeIn's own CEO, Bill Wagner, who has called this shift a "better normal", despite his own initial doubts.

 In March, GoTo partnered with OnePoll to survey of over 2,200 global workers to examine how they feel about the role of remote work, its impact on their productivity and the personal benefits it provides.
-The results showed a myriad of positive impacts:
+The results showed a myriad of benefits of remote work:Highlighting the benefits of remote work:

 Now is the time to rethink your business continuity plan beyond the scope of IT's traditional responsibilities.
 Leaders in IT, HR and at the executive level should take this opportunity to think more holistically about setting up a flexible workforce in the long term, not just in emergency situations.
 GoTo's leader Mark Strassman shared some thoughts on CIO.com on the critical elements that will drive growth and success in this new normal, including a trusted, secure UCaaS partner like GoTo.

 While nothing short of tragic and scary, COVID-19 has also led many companies to take a hard look at their own organizational policies and procedures.
 The pandemic has accelerated a new way of thinking about business continuity, and what our workforce is going to look like in the future.
 Leaders are starting to recognize that great work can still happen outside the confines of a physical workplace under the 9-5.
-And as our data shows, it's a win/win that makes employees happier and more productive.
+We've put together an end-to-end guide to support a productive and successful remote workforce - download the guide today and get your business on track in this new, better normal.